Evidentiary Support for the Authenticity of Scripture

 Though surrounded by care,

-While possessing this blessing Divine
+While possessing this blessing Divine – Anonymous

-Archeology.
 Dr. W. F. Albright, John Hopkins University, said, “There can be no doubt that archeology has confirmed the substantial historicity of Old Testament tradition.”
-Nelson Glueck, renowned Jewish Archaeologist, said, “No archaeological discovery has ever controverted a Biblical reference.”
-(Paul E. Little, Know What You Believe, page 25) We do not prove the Bible by archeology.
+Nelson Glueck, renowned Jewish Archaeologist, said, “No archaeological discovery has ever controverted a Biblical reference” (Paul E. Little, Know What You Believe, page 25).
+We do not prove the Bible by archeology.
 The Holy Spirit confirms within our hearts that the Bible is the Word of God.
 However, it is encouraging to know and helps to solidify and strengthen our faith that archeology gives validity to the authenticity of scripture.
 Where there has been doubt, archeology has more often than not confirmed biblical records.

 There are ample biblical references that were once doubted which archeology has confirmed as true.
-The Hittites were once doubted to exist as a people until archeology proved it to so.
+The Hittites were once doubted to exist as a people until archeology proved it so.
 The battle of the kings in Genesis 14 is no longer guarded with suspicion since inscriptions in the valley of the Euphrates shows four kings were real persons.
 None of the rulers of Egypt, Babylon, Assyria, or Medo-Persia are represented in a manner contrary to history.
 In apparent conflict, rather than conclude the Bible in error, we must leave it open pending further discoveries since new information has always confirmed scripture rather than disproved it.

 Throughout both the Old and New Testaments God confirmed His Word through signs and wonders.
-Jesus said, “Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father” (John 14:12 KJV).
+Jesus said, “Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father” (John 14:12).
 What we need is a resurgence of the supernatural confirming “Thus says the Lord.”
-The writer of Hebrews said, “How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will (Hebrews 2:3-4 NKJV)?
+The writer of Hebrews said, “How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will (Hebrews 2:3-4)?

 Internal Evidences: